CAMP APPLICATIONS AVAILABLE NOW

 At Camp Wendake, all campers and volunteers must keep medications in the Nursing Cabin (Club Meds).
 This is an Ontario Camping Association standard as there are children on-site and it is important your medication is in a safe place.
 You have access to your medication 24/7 and it is simply in the nursing cabin for camp-wide safety.
 The nursing cabin has a fridge for medications requiring refrigeration.

 Our community expectations does not allow for recreational substances like alcohol, marijuana or illicit drugs to be brought to camp.
 If this is something that will be difficult for you for a week, Camp Wendake may not be right for you at this time.
-Medical marijuana with a prescription or club card is allowed, like any prescribed medication.
+Medical marijuana with a prescription is allowed, like any prescribed medication.
+All recreational substances are strictly prohibited and you will be sent home immediately if you are found in possession of such.

-Please see our community expectations policy for a full list of expectations.
+Please see our Code of Conduct for a full list of expectations.

 It is important to know that Camp Wendake is physically in a rustic setting without any paved walkways or paths.
 Washrooms are not in camper cabins; but are in close proximity.
 Ground cover is loose gravel and grass covered fields.
 The access to our beautiful beach is by way of a staircase leading down a sandy hill to the stunning Lake Huron.
 If you have limited mobility and you have questions about the accessibility of our campsite, please contact us for more information.